AjayKarthekeyan/PhonePe_Pulse/README.md

 MySQL database and fetch the data into a Pandas dataframe.
 Use the data in the dataframe to update the dashboard dynamically.

+## file Information
+The images folder have all the pics and videos for this project and all the images and videos I took from PhonePe website.
+In Interactive Python Notebook -> data extraction,data cleaning,data filtering and all the data sorts of operation are done in .ipynb file.
+First execute the .ipynb file then movve on to .py file.
+For easy understanding of the project.
+In Python file all the streamlit codes are written Sql queries are used to find insights from the phonepe pulse dataset.

-7. Deployment: Ensure the solution is secure, efficient, and user-friendly.
+8. Deployment: Ensure the solution is secure, efficient, and user-friendly.
 Test the solution thoroughly and deploy the dashboard publicly, making it accessible to users.